NatalieTapias/natalie-notes/vim/vim-notes.md

-# What is Vim Vim is a built in text editor that comes with almost all Unix systems.
+# What is Vim
+Vim is a built in text editor that comes with almost all Unix systems.
 It is hyperefficient and provides opportunities for customizing features and settings using an extensive plugin system.
 You can customize Vim on a per-user basis, using the local `.vimrc` file, or set configurations to apply system-wide, by using the Global `vimrc` File.

 For now, I am deciding to modify the local `.vimrc` file in my home directory, located at `~/.vimrc`
+I am storing a copy of this `~/.vimrc` within the same directory, [here](https://github.com/NatalieTapias/natalie-notes/tree/master/vim).
 ## Start Using Vim
 ### basics
 - open a vile with the command `vim <filename>`